 Every taxpayer is required to notify the Commissioner of Inland Revenue that the taxpayer is chargeable for tax no later than four months after the end of the year of assessment in which the taxpayer is chargeable unless the taxpayer has already been issued an individual tax return.
 In general, individual tax returns are issued on the first working day of May following the tax year-end, which is 31 March.
 Extensions to the filing deadline are at the discretion of the IRD.

-A visa must be applied for before an individual enters Hong Kong.
-The type of visa required will depend on the purpose of the individual’s entry into Hong Kong (i.e., employment, investment, study, dependant, visitor, training and study visas).
+A visa must be applied for before an individual enters Hong Kong (SAR).
+The type of visa required will depend on the purpose of the individual’s entry into Hong Kong (SAR) (i.e., employment, investment, study, dependant, visitor, training and study visas).

-Individuals residing in Hong Kong on an employment visa are subject to limit of stay in Hong Kong.
-Individuals are required to apply for an extension of stay within four weeks of the expiration of their limit of stay in Hong Kong.
+Individuals residing in Hong Kong (SAR) on an employment visa are subject to limit of stay in Hong Kong (SAR).
+Individuals are required to apply for an extension of stay within four weeks of the expiration of their limit of stay in Hong Kong (SAR).

-As of 25 April 2016, Hong Kong has entered into double taxation arrangements with 35 countries to mitigate double taxation and allow cooperation between Hong Kong and overseas tax authorities in enforcing their respective tax laws.
-Negotiations are currently being held with other countries.
-As of 25 April 2016, the effective dates of Korea, Latvia, Romania and Russia has yet to be announced.
+As of 25 January 2018, Hong Kong (SAR) has entered into double taxation arrangements with 38 countries to mitigate double taxation and allow cooperation between Hong Kong (SAR) and overseas tax authorities in enforcing their respective tax laws.
+As of 25 January 2018, the effective date for the double taxation agreement with Saudi Arabia has yet to be announced.

-The issue of whether a business is carried on in Hong Kong or whether profits are considered to be sourced in Hong Kong is a question of fact.
-Case law has established that very little actual activity needs to be performed in Hong Kong for an offshore entity to be regarded as carrying on business in Hong Kong.
+The issue of whether a business is carried on in Hong Kong (SAR) or whether profits are considered to be sourced in Hong Kong (SAR) is a question of fact.
+Case law has established that very little actual activity needs to be performed in Hong Kong (SAR) for an offshore entity to be regarded as carrying on business in Hong Kong (SAR).
 Depending on the nature of the particular income concerned, the source of profits is usually ascertained by looking at the operations that produce the profits in question and where those operations take place.

-There is currently no value-added tax (VAT) or goods and services tax (GST) levied in Hong Kong.
+There is currently no value-added tax (VAT) or goods and services tax (GST) levied in Hong Kong (SAR).

-DIPN 46 is generally consistent with the Organisation for Economic Co-operation and Development (OECD) guidelines and international transfer pricing practices.
-DIPN 46 states that the IRD will apply the arm’s length principle to determine the appropriate price in the context of controlled transactions entered into by taxpayers and related parties located in other tax jurisdictions (whether or not Hong Kong has a double taxation agreement signed with those jurisdictions).
+Currently, Hong Kong (SAR) has issued Departmental Interpretation and Practice Notes (DIPN) Number 46, which sets out its interpretation and practice regarding transfer pricing methodologies and related issues.
+It is generally consistent with the Organization for Economic Co-operation and Development (OECD) guidelines and international transfer pricing practices.
+DIPN 46 states that the arm’s length principle will be applied to determine the appropriate price in the context of controlled transactions entered into by taxpayers and related parties located in other tax jurisdictions (whether or not Hong Kong (SAR) has a double taxation agreement signed with those jurisdictions).